2018–19 NBA season: Free agency

 Free agency negotiations began on July 1.
 Players began signing on July 6 after the July moratorium ended.
-LeBron James' 4 year, $154 million contract with the Los Angeles Lakers was the biggest free agency news of the offseason after James spent the last 4 seasons as his second stint with his hometown Cleveland Cavaliers which began in 2014.
+LeBron James's four-year, $154 million contract with the Los Angeles Lakers was the biggest free agency news of the offseason after James spent the last four seasons as his second stint with his hometown Cleveland Cavaliers which began in 2014.